3D printing to support new technologies in biosensors and medical devices

 Built home environment with kitchen and dining/living space.
 Allows for the evaluation of biosensor and human behavior in a natural environment.

-Expertise measuring molecular weights of small molecules, biological and synthetic macromolecules, qualitative and quantitative proteomics, protein dynamics by hydrogen-deuterium exchange, metabolite identification and elemental quantitation by mass spectrometry.
+Expertise measuring molecular weights of small molecules, biological and synthetic macromolecules, qualitative and quantitative proteomics, protein dynamics.

 Develops algorithms and processes for large scale wearable sensor networks to support the development of novel hardware.